 During the year, Hong Kong profits tax has been provided on the estimated assessable profits arising in Hong Kong for the Hong Kong subsidiary of the Group, which is a qualifying entity under the two-tiered profits tax rates regime.
 The first HK\$2,000,000 of assessable profits of this subsidiary are taxed at 8.25% and the remaining assessable profits are taxed at 16.5%.
-No provision for Hong Kong profits tax has been made during the year ended 31 December 2019 as the Group did not generate any assessable profits arising in Hong Kong.

-Tax on profits assessable in the PRC has been calculated at the applicable PRC corporate income tax ("CIT") rate of 25% during the year (2019: 25%).
-During the year, Ximei Resources (Guangdong) Limited was qualified as a high and new technology enterprise and enjoyed a preferential income tax rate at 15% (2019: 15%).
+Tax on profits assessable in the Mainland China has been calculated at the applicable PRC corporate income tax ("CIT") rate of 25% during the year (2020: 25%).
+During the year, Ximei Resources (Guangdong) Limited was qualified as a high and new technology enterprise and enjoyed a preferential income tax rate at 15% (2020: 15%).